wneessen/apg-go/README.md

 looking for an alternative.
 FreeBSD for example recommends "security/makepasswd", which is written in Perl but requires a lot of dependency packages and doesn't offer the feature-set/flexibility of APG.

-Therefore, as a first attempt, I decided to write
-[my own implementation in Perl](https://github.com/wneessen/passwordGen), but since I just started learning Go, I gave it another try and reproduced apg.pl in Go as apg.go.

 Since FIPS-181 (pronouncable passwords) has been withdrawn in 2015, I didn't see any use in replicating that feature.
-Therfore apg.go does not support pronouncable passwords.
+Therfore apg-go does not support pronouncable passwords.

 ## Installation
 ### Binary releases